 Racially and Ethnically Diverse Students

 Students that are underrepresented in higher education in the the United States may find the same trend while studying abroad.
 The good news is that racially and ethnically diverse students take part in life-changing study abroad programs every day.
-We know it takes extra initiative to reach out and ask questions and our staff is knowledgeable and equipped with tools to guide students that identify as racially and ethnically diverse–ready to help with any perceived challenges.
-Our students have found that they may transition into a new country with ease and feel supported during this process.
+We know it takes extra initiative to reach out and ask questions and our staff is knowledgeable and equipped with tools to guide students who identify as racially and ethnically diverse, ready to help with any perceived challenges.
 Learn more.

 Read more: Kansas University Student Alexzia Plummer reveals challenges that we can help overcome in her writing titled, “Both Feet”.